buildingSMART/BCF-XML/Documentation/README.md

 ## Visualization information (.bcfv) file
 The visualization information file contains information of components related to the topic, camera settings, and possible markup and clipping information.

+### TopicFileIds

+Parent topic objects specify a list of model files in their `Header.Files` element.
+These files contain an `Id` attribute, which are used to reference a subset of all the topic files for a specific viewpoint.
+To make viewpoints immutable, e.g. in the case of later added topic files, each viewpoint is required to list all their file references.
+Only those files referenced in a viewpoint's `TopicFileIds` should be loaded when visualizing the viewpoint.

 ### Components

 The `Components` element contains the following properties.